-Osisko Development is a North American gold development company focused on high-quality past-producing properties located in mining friendly jurisdictions with district scale potential.
+The Corporation is a North American gold development company focused on high-quality past-producing properties located in mining friendly jurisdictions with district scale potential.
 The Corporation's objective is to become a North American intermediate producer of precious metals, through curating and advancing a portfolio of development projects and investments with potential for value creation.
-Its flagship mining asset is the Cariboo Gold Project, located in the District of Wells, British Columbia, Canada.
-Osisko Development's project pipeline is complemented by the Tintic Project, located in Utah, United States and the San Antonio Project, located in Sonora, Mexico.
-For further details regarding the material mineral projects of the Corporation, see "Schedule A - Technical Information - Cariboo Gold Project" and "Schedule A - Technical Information - Tintic Project".
+Its flagship mining asset is the Cariboo Gold Project, located in the District of Wells, British Columbia, Canada. the Corporation's project pipeline is complemented by the Tintic Project, located in Utah, United States of America.